API Routes

 What are API Routes

-API Routes are functions that are executed when a route is matched.
-They can be used to handle sensitive data, such as API keys securely, or implement custom server logic.
+API Routes are functions that are executed on a server when a route is matched.
+They can be used to handle sensitive data, such as API keys securely, or implement custom server logic, such as exchanging auth codes for access tokens.
 API Routes should be executed in a WinterCG-compliant environment.

-API Routes are defined by creating files in the app directory with the +api.ts extension.
-For example, the following route handler is executed when the route /hello is matched.
+In Expo, API Routes are defined by creating files in the app directory with the +api.ts extension.
+For example, the following API route is executed when the route /hello is matched.

 app